zmcartor/homestead-guide/source/mining.rst

 The successful PoW miner of the winning block receives:

-* a *static block reward* for the 'winning' block, consisting of exactly 5.0 Ether
+* a *static block reward* for the 'winning' block, consisting of exactly 5.0 Expanse
 * cost of the gas expended within the block – an amount of expanse that depends on the current gas price
 * an extra reward for including uncles as part of the block, in the form of an extra 1/32 per uncle included